apache/spark/docs/cloud-integration.md

 ### Installation

-With the relevant libraries on the classpath and Spark configured with the credentials, objects can be can be read or written by using their URLs as the path to data.
+With the relevant libraries on the classpath and Spark configured with valid credentials, objects can be can be read or written by using their URLs as the path to data.
 For example `sparkContext.textFile("s3a://landsat-pds/scene_list.gz")` will create an RDD of the file `scene_list.gz` stored in S3, using the s3a connector.